Jennifer Garner Tries Out Curtain Bangs — & They Look Good

 Lately, Hollywood stars have been going for dramatic cut and color changes — Demi Lovato's neon-green dip dye, Bella Hadid's jet-black makeover, Mila Kunis' platinum style — but there's something to be said for a more subtle hair update.
-And of all the changes you could consider for fall, bangs fall on the simpler side of the spectrum, yet they still satisfy that need for something a little different.
+And of all the changes you could consider, bangs fall on the simpler side of the spectrum, yet they still satisfy that need for something a little different.

 This year, curtain bangs, in particular, have been having a moment.
 Both Kirsten Dunst and Hilary Duff requested the look in recent months, and as of last night, Jennifer Garner is the latest to try out the full, brow-grazing fringe.
 The actress attended the Save the Children's Centennial Celebration in Beverly Hills sporting thick, center-parted bangs that dangled right above her eyebrow arch.